omerwwazap/BITB/README.md

 ![RealvsFake](ReadmeAssets/RealvsFake.png)

 ### Detecting BITB
+> PC ✅ | Phone ❌ -> Means the detection technique works on PC's but not on Phones

 - **Dragging the Window** PC ✅ | Phone ❌
   - Drag the window to the edge of the browser.
 If the window cannot escape the browser then it's not a real window.